Akashiganga Waterfalls

-The Akashiganga water falls in Hojai District is in the Indian state of Assam.
+The Akashiganga water falls in Karbi Anglong district is in the Indian state of Assam.
 It rises from a thickly forested hill at an elevation of 900 m.
 The falls drop by 140 ft, and there is a temple dedicated to Shiva here.
 The water fall is held in reverence and devotees visit the fall to take bath on the religious occasion of Magh Bihu.

 Location

-The Akashiganga in the Hojai District is on the National Highway 36 which is 11.6 km distance from Doboka Town.
+The Akashiganga in the Karbi Anglong District is on the National Highway 36 which is 11.6 km distance from Doboka Town.

 Legend

 According to the Sati's legend, Shiva was carrying his wife Sati's dead body and roaming around the universe in great fury for an unjust act.
 In order to bring Shiva to his normal poise Vishnu dismembered Sati's dead body with his chakra, and her head is believed to have fallen near Akashiganga.
 Hence the place is a revered pilgrimage location for Hindus who visit in very large numbers on the day of the Makar Sankranti, which is called Magh Bihu in Assam, to take bath in the holy water fall to wash off their sins.